The Development of the OSPAs

 - Have a policy which clarifies the role of sponsors

-Each judge is a security expert with experience and knowledge of working within the country’s security sector.
-Judges are shortlisted by partner organisations working with the OSPAs and then independently reviewed by the international OSPAs team.
-The judges’ mark all entries against the criteria set out in the category requirements (viewable on the ‘Enter’ pages) and the highest scoring entry following the judging will be the winner.
-Entries are assigned to judges randomly, however, they are reviewed prior to distribution and not assigned to judges where there may be a conflict of interest or any association between entrant and judge.
+Each judge has an expertise in an area of security or in working with some aspect of security.
+Judges are typically recommended by partner organisations working with the OSPAs and then independently reviewed by the OSPAs team.
+The judges mark all entries against the criteria set out in the category requirements (viewable on the ‘Enter’ pages) and the highest scoring entry following the judging will be the winner.
+Entries are assigned to judges as appropriate avoiding any known conflicts of interest.
 All judges follow a strict code of conduct which can be found below.
-The judges’ shortlist is announced prior to the awards event, however the winner of each category will remain a secret until the night of the awards.
+The judges’ marks result in a list of finalists which is announced prior to the awards event, however the winner of each category will remain a secret until the awards are presented.

 Judging Panel Selection Policy

 The OSPAs represents best practice in security performance and as such the OSPAs are committed to recruiting the best possible panel to review the entries entry and decide upon category winners.
 As such, the criteria for an OSPAs judging panel has been set out.
 The panel must include individuals:

 - with experience, knowledge and expertise in business and security

 - who are familiar with the country’s security culture